Alejogb1/job-board/blog-data/outlier-detection-in-time-series-algorithm.md

 **Interquartile Range (IQR) Approach**

-Okay this is the last one you’ll thank me later This is similar to the standard deviation method but it focuses on the spread of the data by percentiles using quartiles It's more robust to outliers within the data compared to standard deviation based approach as it does not calculate the mean
+this is the last one you’ll thank me later This is similar to the standard deviation method but it focuses on the spread of the data by percentiles using quartiles It's more robust to outliers within the data compared to standard deviation based approach as it does not calculate the mean

 ```python
 import numpy as np